apex/up/Readme.md

 <details>
   <summary>Is this a hosted service?</summary>
-  <p>There are no plans for a hosted version.
+  <p>There are currently no plans for a hosted version.
 Up lets you deploy applications to your own AWS account for isolation, security, and longevity, don't worry about a startup going out of business.</p>
 </details>

 <details>